Top tips and info for making the most of Lovebox Festival this year

-While we know everyone’s in it for the music – how could you not be with the likes of Ms. Solange and Chance the Rapper taking you through the weekend?
+We know everyone’s in it for the music – how could you not be with the likes of Disclosure and FKA twigs taking you through the weekend?
 But Lovebox keeps on giving, with plenty of bonus activities to make the festival experience that much more memorable.
-Here’s what happened last year…
+Here’s what happened in previous years…

-Lovebox partnered up with several huge stage partners to bring the best experience possible including Noisey, Jackmaster, Corona SunSets, Kopparberg Outsider and Shy FX, with Mike Skinner (The Streets) and arts collective Murkage hosting a massive under the radar party.
+Lovebox Festival partnered up with several huge stage partners to bring the best experience possible.
+Partners included Noisey, Jackmaster, Corona SunSets, and Kopparberg Outsider.
+Meanwhile, Shy FX, Mike Skinner (The Streets) and arts collective Murkage hosted a massive under the radar party.

 The Chapel of Love(box) created the coolest wedding party you will ever see, allowing festival-goers to (fake) marry their best friend/s, dance down the aisle and groove to the best of cheesy disco with some crazy aunties to boot.
-There was also a confession booth, which divulged some of the naughtiest and raunchy romance stories, and prizes were awarded for the best of them.
+There was also a confession booth where people could divulge their raunchiest stories, with prizes awarded for the best of them.

 And anyone still in search of excitement found it at Love Specs Aztec-Disco Golf Challenge; an amazing game for charity.
 For just £1 and a good putt, festival-goers were entered into a competition to win loads of prizes!